Usub-development/uvent/docs/timers.md

 - `type` — whether it fires once (TIMEOUT) or repeatedly (INTERVAL).
 - `addFunction` — binds a callback function (takes void* argument).
 - Timers cannot be copied or moved.
-- Internally scheduled into the thread-local TimerWheel.
+- Internally scheduled into TimerWheel.

 ## Scheduling
 ```cpp